bvantagelimited/ipification-showcase/docs/LOCALE.md

 ## Overview

 The application uses a locale system that allows you to customize all text labels displayed in the user interface.
 Locale strings are stored in `config/locale.json` and can be overridden in `config/default.json` for environment-specific customizations.
+For config field details, see [Sample Config Reference](CONFIG_DEFAULT_JSON_SAMPLE.md).

 ## Locale File Structure